wp-plugins/brid-video-easy-publish/readme.txt

 == Changelog ==

+= Version 1.0.7 =

+*   Fixed bug where the plugin would recognize a plugin installation as a dev environment when in fact the site was not.
+*   Fixed add video link when no videos were added.
+*   Improved uploader functionality when a user cancels an upload.
+*   Improved authorization protocols.

 = Version 1.0.6 =

 *   Updated WP plugin to work with new changes in the CMS backend.